fdesign1/matiCV-modern3/content/authors/admin/_index.md

     date_start: 2024-02-01
     date_end: ''
     summary: |-
-      Responsibilities include:
-      - API, REST APIs, Postman API, Stoplight, Swaggerhub, Web Services API, openAPI Specification, API troubleshooting
+      - Work with API technologies, including REST APIs, Postman API, Stoplight, SwaggerHub, Web Services API, and OpenAPI Specification.
+Assist with API troubleshooting and integration challenges.
-      - Troubleshoot, perform in-depth investigations and solve complex technical support issues with external customers (via email, GitHub, screenshare, live chat etc)
+      - Investigate, diagnose, and resolve complex technical support issues for external customers via email, GitHub, screen sharing, live chat, and other communication channels.
-      - Collaborate with and be a point of contact for fellow support colleagues and other internal organisations (e.g. development)
+      - Act as a point of contact for support colleagues and internal teams, such as development, ensuring effective issue resolution and knowledge sharing.
-      - Identify fixes to bugs and define tasks for these to be implemented either by the support team or by other engineering teams
+      - Identify software bugs and define tasks for resolution, coordinating with the support team or engineering teams as needed.
-      - Develop tools and enhance documentation to improve support processes
+      - Develop internal tools and improve documentation to enhance support processes and customer self-service capabilities.
-      - Look for ways to improve productivity of issue resolution and better ways to help customers.
+      - Continuously seek ways to improve issue resolution efficiency and enhance customer support experiences.

   - position: Data Analyst
     company_name: Capgemini